 Plans for science facilities in new middle and high schools are subject to approval by the State Board of Education in accordance with G.S.
-115C-521 (cl) and State Board of Education policy.
+115C-521(c1) and State Board of Education policy.

-The superintendent will report periodically to the board on the development of facility plans.
-The superintendent also will report on the State Board's review of facility plans conducted pursuant to G.S.
+The superintendent shall report periodically to the board on the development of facility plans.
+The superintendent also shall report on the State Board's review of facility plans conducted pursuant to G.S.
 115C-521(c) and this policy and must specifically address any concerns noted by the State Board.
-The board will give final approval of facility plans before investing money into new buildings or renovations.
+The board must give final approval of facility plans before any money may be spent on new buildings or renovations.

-Legal Reference: 29 U.S.C. §794(b); 34 C.F.R. pt.
+Legal References: 29 U.S.C.
+794(b); 34 C.F.R. pt.
 104 (subpt.
-C); 42 U.S.C. §12101 et seq.; 28 C.F.R. pt.
+C); 42 U.S.C.
+12101 et seq.; 28 C.F.R. pt.
 35 (subpt.
 D); G.S.
 115C-204, -521; 133, arts.
-1 and 3; State Board of Education Policies TCS-P003, North Carolina Public School Facilities Guidelines;
+1 and 3; State Board of Education Policies TCS-P-003, North Carolina Public School Facilities Guidelines, and TCS-P-006, Procedures Manual: Public School Building Capital Fund, both available at www.schoolclearinghouse.org/